MixMatchMLtoolkit/.github/profile/README.md

 <li>Example application Image + translate updated from Deepart (offline) to Deep dream generator </li>
 <li>Examples applications added for Table + Communicate, Table + Understand and Table + Translate </li>
 <li>New images for some copyrighted images</li>
+<li>Interactive examples for some combinations of data and ML capabilities</li>

-<li>Addition of a tangible connector token with whiteboard top that can connect two ML capabilities </li>
+<li>Addition of a tangible connector token with a whiteboard top that can connect two ML capabilities </li>
 <li><i>A compare modus for the sensing board (not yet fully functional, see work in progress)</i> </li>

 </ul>